A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 Other reasons are:

-Appeal of creditors to one of the participants in order to recover property;
+An appeal by creditors to one of the participants in order to recover property;

 Legal proceedings against one of the comrades;

-Declaring a member bankrupt.
+Declaring the participant bankrupt.

 What is a limited partnership

-Get profit according to the share in the share capital;
+Receive profit according to the share in the share capital;

 Require annual reports on the work of the partnership.